bither/bither-bitmap-sample/REASON.md

 # Android, Bitmap and OOM (Out Of Memory)

 A month ago, I wrote an article ["Why the image quality of iPhone is much better than Android?"] (https://github.com/bither/bither-android-lib/blob/master/REASON.md).
 After reading that article, you may understand the importance of the `optimize_coding` parameter.
-In fact, there are more confusions made by Goolge, not only in image quality.
+In fact, there are more confusions made by Google, not only in image quality.

 Today, I want to tell you something about the Bitmap object on Android platform.